Back To Top

 -

-The material is impressively high-quality in my opinion and offers four-way stretch, so whichever way you pull them on and move, these shorts will come along with you.
-After sweating in them for over 15km, I found they turn into more of a second skin-style material, where you don't even notice they're there.
-At 9" on the inseam in length, the MAAP Everyday Shorts are a little longer than most other running shorts but if you're like me and worry about chafing when running in warmer temperatures, these are perfect.
-I haven't worn much else since first putting them on a couple of weeks ago.
+The material is impressively high-quality and offers four-way stretch, so whichever way you pull them on and move, these shorts will move with you.
+After sweating in them for over 20 kilometres one day, I found they turn into more of a second-skin-style material, like the Sweaty Betty Power shorts or the Lululemon Fast and Free shorts, where you don't even notice they're there.
+At 9" on the inseam in length, the MAAP Everyday Shorts are a little longer than most, too, so they're particularly suitable if you're after extra coverage.
+Three pockets - two in the legs and one zipped in the waistband - keep essentials secure.

 Specifications